HeardLibrary/digital-scholarship/script/r/index.md

 Lesson 2: Data Structures.
 See the [web page](presentations/lesson2.nb.html) for instructions on how to download [the R Markdown lesson notebook](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/r/lesson2.Rmd) and open it in R Studio.

+Lesson 3: Programming.
+Download [this R script](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/r/lesson3-programs.R) by right clicking on the Raw button and selecting `Save As...`, then opening the saved file.
+You can also just copy and paste the script into a new R script in the editor window.

 # Online R Resources

 [Software Carpentry Programming with R](http://swcarpentry.github.io/r-novice-inflammation/)